 Apple (AAPL) and Facebook (FB) reported last week, but investors didn’t show much enthusiasm for either.

-Facebook: Results a Non-Event as Teens Lose Appetite
+Facebook: Results a Non-Event, Teens Lose Appetite

 Facebook’s third-quarter earnings jumped from the year-ago quarter, easily beating analyst expectations.
 However, investors remained dissatisfied due to concerns about future revenue growth.